 STANDALONE

-Standalone is a haunted landscape, steeped in memory and marked by its industrial past.
-Once the site of a drift mine, the woodland was largely felled during the Second World War and only replanted decades later in the 1970s.
+STANDALONE is a haunted landscape, steeped in memory.
+Once the site of an old drift mine, the woodland was largely felled during the Second World War and only replanted decades later in the 1970s.
 These layers of history, visible and invisible, infuse the space with a spectral quality, echoing the psychological terrain I navigate within it.
+STANDALONE draws on the work of Anne Whiston Spirn, in particular her book ‘The Language of Landscape’.